Real Options Relevant to Capital Inves ...

 A stakeholder is any individual or entity with a significant interest in a company.
 Corporations have a complex ecosystem that includes not only the shareholders but also other stakeholders.
-These groups mutually relate with the company for economic success.
+These stakeholders mutually relate to the company for economic success and may have conflicting short- and long-term objectives.

 Corporate governance practices tend to vary from country to country.
 However, it is not uncommon for different corporate governance systems to coexist within a country.
 Corporate governance systems generally reflect the influences of either shareholder theory or stakeholder theory or a convergence of the two.
 Current trends, however, point to an increase in convergence.

 Shareholder theory posits that a company’s management’s most critical responsibility is to maximize shareholder returns.
-In other words, the interests of other stakeholders, such as creditors, employees, and society, are only considered if they affect shareholder value.
+In other words, the interests of other stakeholders, such as creditors, employees, and society, are only considered to the extent that they affect shareholder value.

-The investors of a company include the bondholders and the shareholders.
+The investors of a company include the debtholders and the shareholders.

 The debtholders provide the company with debt financing.
 The debtholders consist of private debtholders and public debtholders (bondholders).

-Private debtholders include banks, credit facilities, and institutions that provide loans and leases.
-They hold a company’s debt until maturity.
-Further, they can directly reach a company’s management and access non-public information concerning a company.
-As such, they significantly influence a company since they can be the largest source of capital.
-Therefore, they can lower debt restrictions and extend more credit.
+Private debt holders include banks, credit facilities, and institutions that provide loans and leases.
+They hold a company’s debt until maturity and can directly reach a company’s management and access non-public information concerning the company reducing information asymmetry between them and the investee companies.
+Private debtholders may greatly influence a company as they are a key source of financing especially to small and mid-sized companies.

-Furthermore, public bondholders have minimal to no control over the issuing company’s operations and, therefore, depend on the terms outlined in the debt contract.
-However, they can play a significant role when the company faces financial distress, especially if the public debt needs to be restructured.
+Public debtholders have minimal to no control over the issuing company’s operations and, therefore, depend on the terms outlined in the debt contract.
+Despite it being difficult for public debtholders to alter the terms of the debt contracts, they can sometimes exercise significant influence if a company needs to restructure its outstanding public debt.

-Led by the chief executive officer (CEO), managers are tasked to formulate and implement a company’s strategy.
+They are led by the chief executive officer (CEO) and are tasked to formulate and implement a company’s strategy and ensure smooth running of a corporation’s day to day operations.
 They do this under the stewardship of the board of directors.
-Additionally, they ensure the smooth running of a corporation’s day-to-day operations.

-Managers tend to benefit when a company performs well.
+Aside from their base salary, managers tend to benefit (in the form of cash bonuses or company stock) when a company performs well.
 Conversely, they are adversely affected when a company’s financial position weakens.
 As such, they seek to maximize the value of their total remuneration while securing their jobs.
 Their interests are, therefore, not surprisingly different from those of shareholders, creditors, and other stakeholders.

-The shareholders of a company elect the board of directors.
-It protects shareholders’ interests, provides strategic direction, and monitors company and management performance.
-Also, the board hires the CEO of the company.
+The shareholders of a company elect the board of directors who protect shareholders’ interests, provide strategic direction, and monitor company and management performance.
+The board also hires the company’s CEO.

 The board usually consists of inside directors and independent directors.
 The inside directors comprise the company’s leading shareholders, founders, and senior managers.
 On the other hand, independent directors, as the name suggests, are not linked with the company concerning employment, ownership, and remuneration.
-As such, independent directors are elected because of their experience.
+As such, independent directors are elected because of their experience and may represent the interests of minor shareholders better.

 The board can have a single-tier or two-tier structure.
 In a single-tier board, the company’s board of directors includes executive directors (usually company executives) and non-executive directors (independent members without day-to-day involvement in company operations).